aeapolimi/aeapolimi.github.io/README.md

 </h1>

 <p align="center">
-  Static site generator for the site of Polimi Automation Engineering Association <a href="https://www.aeapolimi.it/">AEA Polimi</a>, built with React and Gatsby.js.
+  Static site generator for the site of the Politecnico di Milano Automation Engineering Association <a href="https://www.aeapolimi.it/">AEA Polimi</a>, built with React and Gatsby.js.
 </p>

 <p align="center">